03aditya-byte/canvas-commune-94/README.md

-# Welcome to your Lovable project
+# Welcome to your My  project

 ## Project info